Chronic Pain

 Treatment Tolerance

-Chronic PainWhile opioid medications successfully treat acute pain, they are not effective in treating chronic pain.
+While opioid medications successfully treat acute pain, they are not effective in treating chronic pain.
 Following an extended course of high-dose opioids, the brain’s reward system grows accustomed to the regular dose, and requires higher amounts of opioids to achieve only partial relief.
+This process is called tolerance.
 This decrease in the potency of the brain’s response can cause additional symptoms, which then exacerbate the original, underlying pain condition.
-These symptoms can indicate withdrawal, and can include insomnia, restless legs, irritability, and increased pain in the original site of injury as well as elsewhere in the body.
+Once the brain has developed tolerance to opioids, it can experience withdrawal when an effective opioid level is not met.
+Withdrawal symptoms include insomnia, restless legs, irritability, and increased pain in the original site of injury as well as elsewhere in the body.

 Chronic opioid use also causes an uncomfortable condition called hyperesthesia — the brain becomes hypersensitive to pain signals from anywhere in the body that would usually be considered mild or unimportant.
 A patient with hyperesthesia will feel unusual, exaggerated pain when they decrease opioid medications; they will then communicate a higher pain level to their physician, and this will often lead to a diagnosis of chronic pain, sometimes without a detectable physical cause.
 Subsequent increases in opioid medications to deal with the pain will cause the brain to develop a higher tolerance, which causes increased hyperesthesia and withdrawal symptoms.
 This leads to an increase in dosage and an ineffective treatment cycle begins.